 What are the other types of Karyotyping done in India?

 Other than the above-mentioned karyotype test there are different Karyotyping done with the samples of bone marrow, the fetus of a lost pregnancy, amniotic fluid, etc. The different types of Karyotyping are:

 In the case of bone marrow biopsy, the sample is taken from the bone marrow to look for chromosome disorders like leukemia, Down’s Syndrome, etc. It is also done in case of transplantation to match the patients and donors of bone marrow.

 2. Chronic Villus Sampling

 The amniotic fluid surrounding the baby is taken for the test.
-You can take the only test in between 15th and 20th week of your pregnancy.
+You can take the only test between the 15th and 20th weeks of your pregnancy.
 There are mild chances of miscarriage due to this method of drawing samples.